Wednesday 1 – Friday 10 June 2016

 1) You can make an application by completing the online application found under ‘Links and Downloads’ on the AA Visiting School page.
 If you are not able to make an online application, email firstname.lastname@example.org for instructions to pay by bank transfer.

-2) Once you complete the online application and make a full payment of £695, you are registered to the programme.
-A CV or a portfolio is not required.
+2) Once you complete the online application and make a full payment, you are registered to the programme.
+A CV or a portfolio is NOT required.

 The AA Visiting School requires a fee of £600 per participant, which includes a £60 Visiting Membership fee.
-If you are already a member, the total fee will be reduced automatically by £60 by the online payment system.
+If you are already a member, the total fee will be reduced by £60.

-The workshop is open to architecture and design students, PhD candidates and young professionals.
+The workshop is open to current Undergrad and Graduate architecture and design students, PhD candidates and young professionals.
 Software Requirements: Adobe Creative Suite, Rhino 5.

 Students should be aware that visas are required for Visiting Schools held both in the UK and abroad and it is the student's responsibility to investigate what is required via the relevant embassies in their country.